kubernetes/community/contributors/design-proposals/troubleshoot-running-pods.md

 #### Goals and Non-Goals for Alpha Release

-We're targeting an alpha release in Kubernetes 1.8 that includes the following basic functionality:
+We're targeting an alpha release in Kubernetes 1.9 that includes the following basic functionality:

 *   Support in the kubelet for creating debug containers in a running pod
 *   A `kubectl debug` command to initiate a debug container
 *   `kubectl describe pod` will list status of debug containers running in a pod

-Functionality in the kubelet will be hidden behind an alpha feature flag and disabled by default.
-The following are explicitly out of scope for the 1.8 alpha
+Functionality will be hidden behind an alpha feature flag and disabled by default.
+The following are explicitly out of scope for the 1.9 alpha release:
-release:

-*   `kubectl describe pod` will not report the running command, only container status
 *   Exited Debug Containers will be garbage collected as regular containers and may disappear from the list of Debug Container Statuses.
-*   There's no specific integration with admission controller and pod security policy.
-*   Explicit reattaching isn't implemented.
-Instead a `kubectl debug` invocation will implicitly reattach if there is an existing, running container with the same name.
-In this case container configuration will be ignored.
+*   Security Context for the Debug Container is not configurable.
+It will always be run with `CAP_SYS_PTRACE` and `CAP_SYS_ADMIN`.
+*   Image pull policy for the Debug Container is not configurable.
+It will always be run with `PullAlways`.

+#### kubelet Implementation

 Debug Containers are implemented in the kubelet's generic runtime manager.
-Performing this operation with a legacy (non-CRI) runtime or a cluster without the alpha feature enabled will result in a not implemented error.
-Implementation will be split into the following steps:
+Performing this operation with a legacy (non-CRI) runtime will result in a not implemented error.
+Implementation in the kubelet will be split into the following steps:

 ##### Step 1: Container Type